-- A. Annual Filing e-Forms: Form for filing annual return by a company having a share capital, particulars of annual return for the company not having share capital, form for filing annual return by an LLP, form for filing balance sheet and other documents, form for filing Profit and Loss account and other documents, form for submission of compliance certificate have to be filed with the concerned Registrar of Companies annually; - B. Return of Particulars of Directors and Key-Managerial Personnel's ("KMP") Return containing such particulars and documents of the director and other KMP shall be filed with the Registrar within 30 (thirty) days from the date of appointment/resignation of every director and KMP and also within 30 (thirty) days of any change taking place; - C. Return of appointment of Managing Director ("MD"), Whole Time Director ("WTD") and Manager - Company is required to file a return within 60 (sixty) days of the appointment of a MD, WTD or Manager; - D. Filing of Income Tax returns is required to be done every year by the entity operating in India in addition to the TDS return which is also required to be submitted with the tax authorities annually.
+A. Annual Filing e-Forms: Form for filing annual return by a company having a share capital, particulars of annual return for the company not having share

+- capital, form for filing balance sheet and other documents, form for filing Profit and Loss account and other documents, form for submission of compliance certificate have to be filed with the concerned Registrar of Companies annually; - B. Return of Particulars of Directors and Key-Managerial Personnel's ("KMP") - Return containing such particulars and documents of the director and other KMP shall be filed with the Registrar within 30 (thirty) days from the date of appointment/resignation of every director and KMP and also within 30 (thirty) days of any change taking place; - C. Return of appointment of Managing Director ("MD"), Whole Time Director ("WTD") and Manager - Company is required to file a return within 60 (sixty) days of the appointment of a MD, WTD or Manager; - D. Filing of Income Tax returns is required to be done every year by the entity operating in India in addition to the TDS return which is also required to be submitted with the tax authorities annually.

-Relatively, the operational on-going and maintenance requirements with respect to companies incorporated under Indian laws are quantifiably more than LLPs as well as Liaison Office/Branch Office/Project Office.
+Relatively, the operational on-going and maintenance requirements with respect to companies incorporated under Indian laws are quantifiably more than Liaison Office/Branch Office/Project Office.
 That said compliances for companies also defer based on their classifications.
 For example: Public Limited companies have more compliance in general as compared to Private companies.
 Small companies and one-person companies do not have so many compliances, as compared the larger/more traditional forms of companies etc.

-3.4 Requirements for local shareholding/directors:
+3.4 Requirements for local shareholding/directors

-It is mandatory for every company and LLP to have at least 1 (one) resident director or designated partner, respectively, i.e., a person who has stayed in India for a total period of not less than 182 (one hundred and eighty-two) days during the financial year/immediately preceding 1 (one) year, as specified by the law .
+It is mandatory for every company to have at least 1 (one) resident director i.e. a person who has stayed in India for a total period of not less than 182 (one hundred and eighty-two) days in the previous calendar year.